emilwallner/Corewar/README.md

 ```
 Once the cycle to die reaches 0, it will announce a winner.
 Then you can press any key to leave the program.

-The usage for the corewar game:
+The usage for the Core War game:

 ```
 Usage: